maxfieldk/TE-Seq/README.md

 #Refseq gff3 file
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/009/914/755/GCF_009914755.1_T2T-CHM13v2.0/GCF_009914755.1_T2T-CHM13v2.0_genomic.gff.gz
 ```
-- If using using nanopore reads to update your reference, you will also need to provide a path to the repeatmasker executable on your system (download at https://www.repeatmasker.org/RepeatMasker/)
 - These files will need to be decompressed
 ```
 gunzip hs1.fa.gz; mv hs1.fa reference.ucsc.fa